locationtech/udig-platform/docs/user/en/Adding Features from DB2.rst

 #.
 The resource selection page will open up to allow you to choose which layers to add
 #.
 The layer(s) will be created (with a default style) and added to your map
 #.
 If you have not set your DB2 preference (:menuselection:`Window --> Preferences...`) then
    you will have the chance to do so now.
-See :doc:`DB2 Preferences` for instructions on how to do this
+See :ref:`preferences-page-catalog-db2` for instructions on how to do this
 #.
 Select DB2 from the Wizard and press **Next**
 #.
 Fill in the DB2 page